Case Studies WillowTree

 History Meets Innovation: A One-of-a-Kind Site

-Albemarle County’s iconic 10-acre Woolen Mills site on the Rivanna River, in operation from the 1870s to 1962, once housed one of the largest mills in the nation making military uniforms during the Civil War and into the 20th century.
-The building sat empty for decades and in 2017, owner and developer Brian Roy outlined a vision for a $25 million restoration that would allow the site to be used for commercial and residential purposes, attracting people to live, work, and play.
+Nearby Albemarle County’s iconic 10-acre Woolen Mills site on the Rivanna River, in operation from the 1870s to 1962, once housed one of the largest mills in the nation making military uniforms during the Civil War and into the 20th century.
+On the National Register of Historic Places, the building sat empty for decades and in 2017, owner and developer Brian Roy outlined a vision for a $25 million restoration that would allow the site to be used for commercial and residential purposes, attracting people to live, work, and play.

 Woolen Mills presented a unique opportunity for WillowTree to occupy a renovated headquarters facility with history, character, and ample space to grow.
-Not only would the company be able to customize the site and consolidate its workforce in one nearby location, WillowTree could make its long-term goal of a 21st-century corporate campus with quality-of-life amenities a reality.
-When completed, Woolen Mills will offer public transportation to the site, charging stations for electric vehicles, ample bike lanes, access to kayaking on the Rivanna River, and close proximity to the area’s robust network of hiking trails.
+Not only would the company be able to customize the site and consolidate its workforce in one nearby location, WillowTree could make its long-term goal of a 21st-century corporate campus with amenities a reality.
+Woolen Mills offers public transportation to the site, charging stations for electric vehicles, ample bike lanes, access to kayaking on the Rivanna River, and proximity to the area’s robust network of hiking trails.

 After considering multiple locations in Virginia and North Carolina, WillowTree announced in 2018 a $20.6 million investment to relocate its headquarters to Woolen Mills in Albemarle County, creating 200 new jobs and bringing a shuttered historical asset back into productive use.

-WillowTree will occupy nearly 85,000 square feet of space at Woolen Mills.
-In addition to the site’s outdoor recreation accessibility, the new advanced technology campus will include a café, employee wellness center, adjustable photo-sensor lights, health rooms to support returning parents, a three-story library, and a variety of workstations designed to accommodate employees’ varying needs.
-Part of Woolen Mills will be a mixed-use development called the Wool Factory, designed to become a centerpiece for neighbors and out-of-town visitors.
+WillowTree occupies nearly 85,000 square feet of space at Woolen Mills, which also includes a mixed-use development designed as a centerpiece for neighbors and out-of-town visitors.
+In addition to the site’s outdoor recreation accessibility, the company’s advanced technology campus boasts a café, employee wellness center offering yoga classes and napping pods, adjustable photo-sensor lights, health rooms to support returning parents, a three-story library, and a variety of workstations designed to accommodate employees’ varying needs and encourage a team-centric, flexible work environment.
+The unique headquarters design sets a new standard for employee work experience in the tech industry.

-Albemarle County’s contribution to the project included investments in Woolen Mills’ infrastructure, such as a new pedestrian bridge that connects two ends of the nearby Rivanna Trail and will complement the site’s access to the river and connectivity to the City of Charlottesville.
-The County will also provide partial funding for shuttle service to run between Charlottesville and Woolen Mills.
-Construction at the site was completed in April, and WillowTree expects to be fully moved in by the end of 2020, with safety considerations and precautions in place due to the COVID-19 pandemic.
+Albemarle County’s contribution to the project included investments in Woolen Mills’ infrastructure, such as a new pedestrian bridge that connects two ends of the nearby Rivanna Trail and complements the site’s access to the river and connectivity to the City of Charlottesville.
+The County also provided partial funding for shuttle service to run between Charlottesville and Woolen Mills.
+Construction at the site was completed in April 2020.

-In its new home, WillowTree will continue to benefit from the Commonwealth’s robust technology sector, which boasts the second-largest concentration of IT workers in the nation (Cyberstates, 2019), and a network of higher education institutions that train the workforce for the jobs of the future.
+WillowTree continues to benefit from Virginia’s robust IT sector, which boasts the highest concentration of tech talent in the nation and a network of higher education institutions that train the workforce for the jobs of the future.